AGZain/Thesis-PhD/litreview/talks/David Sankel - Monoids Monads and Applicative Functors - BoostCon2016/notes.md

   return a+b+c;
   ```

-* This was a big deal for Haskell, because then it could handle inpurity in a pure way?
+* This was a big deal for Haskell, because then it could handle impurity in a pure way?
 I/O is a monad, Haskell can do monads and so Haskell becomes more than a toy language.

 * But, what do monads do for us?
-  - Express diૠerent models of computation within C++.
+  - Express different models of computation within C++.
     * std::vector gives a language with nondeterminism.
     * std::optional provides a language with error fallthrough.
     * Continuation language, etc.